What to expect at Prince Philip’s funeral

 Nine members of the royal family are expected to walk behind the coffin.
 Prince Harry, returned from California to attend the funeral, is to be among them.
 The queen will take a separate position at the rear of the procession.
 Some members of Philip’s staff will also take part.

-The dean of Windsor and the Archbishop of Canterbury are to meet the coffin at the top.
+The dean of Windsor and the archbishop of Canterbury are to meet the coffin at the top.
 They will then enter with the body for the service, along with the royal family and Philip’s private secretary.

-At three in the afternoon, the nation will hold a minute of silence in memory of the late Duke of Edinburgh.
+At 3 p.m., the nation will hold a minute of silence in memory of the late Duke of Edinburgh.

 Inside the chapel, all 30 guests must wear face masks.
 A choir is expected to sing a song chosen by the late prince, stationed away from the congregation in keeping with public health codes, according to the palace.

 The service is expected to last 50 minutes.
 After it concludes, Philip’s coffin will be lowered into the Royal Vault.
-The Archbishop of Canterbury will then offer a blessing and the choir will sing the national anthem, in a second rendition, to conclude the ceremony.
+The archbishop of Canterbury will then offer a blessing and the choir will sing the national anthem, in a second rendition, to conclude the ceremony.

 The symbols